replayio/devtools/docs/concepts.md

 - scopes: `Scope[]`
 - objects: `Object[]`

 This is a highest-level object from which, and through which, all of the additional details about the recording are derrived.

+A recording can be viewed as a collection of different objects (`Frame`s, `Scope`s and `Objects`, `Resources`,...) that have different lifetimes throughout the entire duration of the recording, and a single "pause" reflects object alive at one particular point in time.
+A "region" is an entire interval of time (and not just a single point in time) that represents objects alive during that period of time.
+So throughout the entire duration of the recording, many diffferent objects come to life and get destroyed, and a regions is a subset of those for a particular interval of time, and a "pause" an even smaller subset of those.

-A recording can be viewed as a collection of `Pause`s, where a single `Pause` exists for each JS instruction.
-(TODO explain this and how it's related to debug stepping and `ExeecutionPoint`s)
+A single `Pause` exists for each JS instruction.
+(TODO explain this and how it's related to debug stepping and `ExecutionPoint`s)

 (defined in `node_modules/@recordreplay/protocol/js/protocol/Pause.d.ts`, client implementation in `src/protocol/thread/pause.ts`)